Let's Love (Suho song)

-"Let's Love" is a song recorded by South Korean singer Suho.
-It was released on March 30, 2020 by SM Entertainment as the lead single of his debut extended play, Self-Portrait (2020).
+"Let's Love" is a song recorded by South Korean singer-songwriter Suho.
+It was released on March 30, 2020, by SM Entertainment as the lead single of his debut EP, Self-Portrait (2020).

 Composition

 "Let's Love" was described as a modern rock song with a warm atmosphere.
 The lyrics convey a message about mustering the courage to express love, even if you feel clumsy or inadequate.

 Commercial performance

 Upon release, "Let's Love" topped the real-time charts of various major Korean music platforms.
 The track debuted at number seven on the Gaon Digital Chart for the chart ending April 4, 2020.

+Credits and personnel

+Credits adapted from the EP's liner notes.